Welcome to my Part 2 of Singapore Airlines Boeing 787-10 Experience

 Thanks to the business class crew, I managed to stay behind for a bit to check out the Business Class cabin.
 The flights I had on the 787-10 isn't enough to fully enjoy the offerings of the aircraft.
 For the Economy Class, the airline has gotten a very good IFE product.
-Seat may not be the best but its good enough for regional flights.
+The seat may not be the best but it's good enough for regional flights.

 In addition, the airline has also ordered 20 Boeing 777-9 to replace the first batch of the Boeing 777-300ER fleet.